 - What is Hedera's circulating supply of HBAR?

-- What is going on with your coin price?
-What are you doing about the price of HBAR?
+- What are you doing about the price of HBAR?

 - Will regulators deem hbars to be securities?